 Investment Property Financing

-Today, borrowers will find a significant variance in the way rental properties are underwritten, and partnering with the right mortgage broker can help you gain flexibility with income, expenses, vacancy rates, zoning, and more detailed aspects, like whether or not investment properties can be held in a corporation.
+Partnering with the right mortgage broker can enhance flexibility with income, expenses, vacancy rates, zoning, and more detailed aspects, like whether or not investment properties can be held in a corporation.

 Relationship and Advice

 A final point to clarify: Even though I think there is a need for better disclosure, I’m not anti-bank.
-In some cases, borrowing from one may be your best option; but if you end up at a bank after partnering with an independent mortgage broker you’ll know it’s because they won your business fair and square, not because it was convenient or because you were lured there by their seductive advertising.
+In some cases, borrowing from one may be your best option; but if you end up at a bank after partnering with an independent mortgage broker you’ll know it’s because they won your business fair and square, not because it was convenient or because you were lured there by seductive advertising or misguided loyalty.